 Natural gas is the most common home heating fuel.
 The U.S. Department of Energy reports that natural gas is used in about 57 percent of all U.S. homes.
-While its use in the U.S. is declining everywhere except the Northeast, it is still by far the favorite choice in every region of the country with the exception of the South, which relies mainly on electricity.
+While its use in the U.S. is declining everywhere except the Northeast, natural gas home heating systems are still by far the favorite choice in every region of the country with the exception of the South, which relies mainly on electricity.

 LPG heating systems can work with convective fan-driven heaters, with radiant floor systems or a combination of both.
 Typically, LPG systems can be tailored to heat an entire home area or be applied to targeted rooms.
 This helps increase the efficiency of LPG.

-LPG is a safe alternative home heating method and often mistakenly thought of as a leading cause of home fires; however, the National Fire Protection Association doesn’t list LPG as a leading cause or contributor to home fires.
-More than 14 million American homes use LPG.
-Still, it’s one of the least common consumer choices.
+LPG is a safe alternative home heating method and is often mistakenly thought of as a leading cause of home fires.
+However, the National Fire Protection Association doesn’t list LPG as a leading cause or contributor to home fires.
+More than 14 million American homes use LPG, although it’s one of the least common consumer choices.

-They start with a compressor and two copper coils, one of which is indoors and the other outside.
+Heat pumps work as follows — they start with a compressor and two copper coils, one of which is indoors while the other is outside.
 When heating, the outside coil takes heat out of the air via a liquid refrigerant that evaporates and the indoor coil releases heat from the refrigerant by condensing it back to a liquid state.
 The process can be reversed to cool the indoors.

 Many years ago, heat pumps weren’t particularly efficient.
-New technological advances have improved their efficiency by as much as 100 percent.
+New technological advances, however, have improved their efficiency by as much as 100 percent.
 You can see just how efficient the heat pump is by looking at the EnergyGuide label.

 On the label, heating is measured in terms of a heating season performance factor (HSPF).
-This is expressed as the ratio of the number of British thermal units (BTUs) needed to heat a volume of air to the electrical energy (watt hours) needed to drive the heat pump.
+This is expressed as the ratio of British thermal units (BTUs) needed to heat a volume of air to the electrical energy (watt-hours) needed to drive the heat pump.

-You should look for electric heat pumps with HSPFs in the range of 8 to 10 and SEERs in the range of 14 to 18.
+You should look for efficient electric heating systems with HSPFs in the range of 8 to 10 and SEERs in the range of 14 to 18.
 Even if you can’t find a pump that efficient, you have to consider the equipment you are replacing.
 Pumps from the 1970s might have a SEER of about 6, so stepping up to a SEER of 12 means you’re going to use only half the electricity that you did before.

 Home heating-oil systems work by burning what’s called No. 2 heating oil.
 The fuel is drawn from a storage tank by a pump.
 The fuel next goes through a fine spray nozzle where it mixes with air and is ignited.
 The heat from the combustion chamber is then used to warm up air or surrounding water/steam for use in the home.